Tom3kk/Android-Emulation-Stuff/README.md

  # Best Emulator as of March 1st 2024
  # [MumuPlayer](https://www.mumuplayer.com/index.html)

- I've been trying to find the 1 emulator for all my needs for years now.
+ I've been trying to find an android emulator that would satisfy all my needs for years now -
- Sadly, most of them have some kind of issue that causes problems at some point.
+ sadly, most of them have some kind of issue that causes problems at some point.
  Here I'll list emulators and what I've experienced with them, if at all.
  ### [LDPlayer](https://www.ldplayer.net/download/install)
  Worked really well for the first month to two, but after that performance became atrocious with constant application crashes and random slow-downs as if there was a memory leak.